Tryouts will be held on Friday, January 22 beginning at 8:00 p.m. inside Peterson Recreation Center.

 Andrade, who was the 1997 Gatorade & Umbro Rhode Island Player of the Year, has been the president of Bayside F.C. in East Providence since 2006 and has served as the head coach of the Rhode Island Olympic Developmental Program since 2005.

 Andrade, a two-year All-State performer and a 1997 NSCAA All-American at East Providence High School, was a four-year starter at Syracuse University.
 He earned All-BIG EAST accolades in 2000 and 2001 and All-Northeast Region honors in those same years.
 In addition, he served as team captain in 2001 and was named team MVP in 2000-01.
 Andrade graduated from Syracuse with a degree in Consumer Studies in 2002 and then moved to Portugal where he played professionally in the first division for Maritimo F.C. and the third division for Fafe F.C.

-Andrade currently resides in East Providence with his wife, Jenny and son, Markos.
+Andrade currently resides in East Providence with his wife, Jenny, and sons, Markos and Niko.

 Official StoreOfficial Online